Sai-Repalle/scm_project/README.md

-# CVER
+# SCM
-self managed configuration mangement(scm) is a simple commandline app for configuration management
+self managed configuration mangement(scm) is a simple command line app for configuration management, written in python.
 # Installation
 ## Using Pip
 ```bash